chenlu0210/spectroscopyMeas/README.md

 # spectroscopyMeas
-package that wraps commonly used functions in qubit spectroscopy measurements
+package that wraps commonly used functions in qubit spectroscopy measurements and transport measurements